 The work zone on the western side of Cameron Road has extended from Eleventh Avenue to Tenth Avenue, as work to upgrade the stormwater system continues.

 Between Fourteenth Avenue and Eleventh Avenue on the western side of Cameron Road, traffic will be reduced to one lane as the team completes the stormwater and streetscape upgrade through this section.

 Work is nearing completion on the mid-block crossing in the centre median outside Tauranga Boys’ College (near the Fourteenth Avenue intersection).
 Temporary traffic management remains in place with a southbound right lane closure.

 - Twelfth Avenue: the centre median is permanently closed to through traffic.
-The southbound right-hand turn is currently open while we work at the Thirteenth Avenue intersection
+When the Thirteenth Avenue intersections reopens, the southbound right-hand turn into Twelfth Avenue (west) will close.

 - Fourteenth Avenue/Cameron Road (west): is now open.